Lowena-Cove/AI-3D-GENETIC-ENGINEERING/project-idea.md

 ### Target Users

-Our project aims tobe a valuable tool for genetic engineers, molecular biologists,bioinformaticians, and researchers working in the field of genetics.
-It will also be beneficial for students and educators in biology andbiotechnology fields.
+Our project aims tobe a valuable tool for genetic engineers, molecular biologists, bioinformaticians, and researchers working in the field of genetics.
+It will also be beneficial for students and educators in biology and biotechnology fields.

 ### Technology Stack (Yet to be Determined)

 The following is a list of technologies that may be used in the development of our CRISPR simulation and chimera maker tool:

-- **Programminglanguage:** Python will be the primary language used for this projectdue to its extensive libraries for AI, 3D modeling, and bioinformatics.
+- **Programminglanguage:** Python will be the primary language used for this project due to its extensive libraries for AI, 3D modeling, and bioinformatics.
 - **AI and machinelearning:** Libraries such as TensorFlow, Keras, and Scikit-learnwill be used to implement AI-based prediction algorithms.
 - **3D modeling:** Libraries such as PyMOL, Biopython, and Moltemplate will be used to convert DNA sequences into 3D models and visualize them.
 - **Bioinformatics:** Libraries such as Biopython, BLAST, and Clustal will be used for gene analysis and prediction of gene functions.